Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the local case

-\paragraph*{Recurrent outer components} We will be mainly interested in certain outer components, which we will called recurrent.
+We will mainly be interested in certain outer components, which we call recurrent.
 The idea is that a recurrent outer component can traverse a context $X \subset Y$, i.e.~it can be used to connect vertices from $X$ with vertices outside $Y$.
 The formal definition of this concept needs some preparatory material, and will be presented later in this section.
 For a node $X$ in a tree decomposition and a set of colours $A$, we write $X.A$ for the union of $X.a$ where $a$ ranges over $A$.

-\begin{definition} [Profile] Define the \emph{profile} of a context $X \subset Y$ in a uniform tree decomposition to be the following binary relation on outer components
+\begin{definition}[Profile] Define the \emph{profile} of a context $X \subset Y$ in a uniform tree decomposition to be the following binary relation on outer components

-\end{definition} Observe that the swapped order of arguments: colours $A$ are used in the bigger node $Y$, and colours $B$ are used in its descendant $X$.
-The following lemma will be the foundation for the notion of recurrent outer components -- these will be defined (see Definition~\ref{def:recurrent-outer-component}) -- to be those that satisfy the second condition in the lemma.
+\end{definition} Observe the swapped order of arguments: colours $A$ are used in the bigger node $Y$, and colours $B$ are used in its descendant $X$.
+The following lemma will be the foundation for the notion of recurrent outer components.
+These will be defined (see Definition~\ref{def:recurrent-outer-component}) to be those that satisfy the third condition in the lemma.